Rough-In Plumbing Diagram

 DEAR DAVE: You should count your blessings that you live in a community that allows you to do your own work.
 Some areas of the nation do not allow owners of single-family homes to do their own work.

-I happen to be a master plumber, among other things, and it is my opinion that certain homeowners can do better work than some of the plumbers I have seen in my years in the field.
+It's my opinion that certain homeowners can do better work than some of the plumbers I've seen in my years in the field.
 If you can install the piping correctly and it meets or exceeds the plumbing code, why shouldn't you be allowed to do the work?

 2D Drawing Shows All